-Are you ready to travel back to the 1770s and follow in the footsteps of our famed Cumbrian poet and writer, William Wordsworth?
-On this tour we will visit the houses that he lived in and travel through the beautiful Lake District that so inspired his work.
+Are you ready to travel back to the 1770s?
+On this tour we will visit the houses that William Wordsworth lived in.
+And also travel through the beautiful Lake District that so inspired his work.

 Of course the house is only part of the story as no visit is complete without a visit to the garden which is overflowing with 18th-century style vegetables, fruit, herbs & flowers.

 There are plenty of fine old pubs in Cockermouth should you wish for a drink or a tasty lunch before heading down the A591 road, officially the best road in Britain to the beautiful little town of Grasmere and Dove Cottage.
 It was in this little cottage, at times ‘crammed edge full’ with people, in the heart of the remote Lake District, that William Wordsworth wrote some of the greatest poetry in the English language and Dorothy kept her famous ‘Grasmere Journal’, now on display in the adjoining Museum.